Rules for Blackjack

 - Players get one card each.

-- The dealer gets the face-down hole card.
+- The dealer gets the face-down hole card (or face-up revealed card if there is no hole card).

 - Players get their second cards.

-- The dealer gets the face-up revealed card.
+- The dealer gets the face-up revealed card (if there is a hole card).

-- Insurance Phase 1: If the dealer reveals an Ace, each player can purchase insurance of (up to) half of the bet.
+- Pre-Play Phase: If the dealer reveals an Ace, each player can purchase insurance of (up to) half of the bet.
+If surrendering is possible, each player can surrender.

 - Play Phase: Each player makes a move until he busts or stands, and then the next player moves.
 All players move at the same time if Speed is enabled.

-- Insurance Phase 2: If the game mode specifies, players get an offer to buy insurance after the Play Phase instead of the Deal Phase.
+- Post-Play Phase: If applicable, players get an offer to buy insurance after the Play Phase instead of the Deal Phase.

 - End Phase: The dealer reveals the face-down hole card.
-If not all players have busted, the dealer hits until the hand value is at least 17 (possibly hits on soft 17).
+Unless all players have blackjack, busted, or surrendered, the dealer hits until the hand value is at least 17 (possibly hits on soft 17).
 Every hand is compared against the dealer's, and payouts are processed.

 Payout